SSH Commands

 Overview

 SSH Commands is a powerful module in XTENDISE which allows to connect to the Network Access Devices (NADs) execute configured commands and return output to Administrators.
-This extremely saves time as the Administrator does not have to log into the Switch.
+This extremely saves time as the Administrator does not have to log into the Switch or WLC.

-SSH Commands tab allows to configure SSH command which will be available to administrators in Live Log and Compliance Module.
+SSH Commands page allows to configure SSH commands which will be available to administrators in Live Log and Compliance Module.

 Various SSH commands are preconfigured by default but can be edited or customized as needed.